 PUBLIC CHEMICALS POLICY and CLEAN at SEPHORA

 • As industry leaders, Sephora believes it’s their responsibility to help aid shoppers in making educated and informed decisions about the products they purchase based on their interests and personal preferences.
-Clean at Sephora is a new discovery platform that highlights brands meeting the retailer’s standards of formulating products without certain ingredients (listed here), which helps the client navigate Sephora’sexpansive assortment.
+Clean at Sephora is a new discovery platform that highlights brands meeting the retailer’s standards of formulating products without certain ingredients (listed here), which helps the customer navigate Sephora’sexpansive assortment.
 Now in its second year, the Clean at Sephora platform includes over 68 brands and 2,800 products.

 • Sephora helps lead the way on issues of ingredient safety and sustainability with a new public chemicals policy that transparently lays out the retailer’s vision and goals for the future.
 With the goal of a 50% reduction in the number of products containing a list of chemicals that our own Sephora teams as well as our partners in the health and environmental space have identified as problematic.